-When you discover or learn about an error or negligence by a doctor or medical facility in Ohio you must act immediately and reach out to a medical malpractice lawyer.
+When you discover or learn about an error or negligence by a doctor or medical facility in Ohio, you must act immediately and reach a medical malpractice lawyer.
 In Ohio, the statute of limitations—the time within which you must file a medical malpractice claim or forfeit it—is one year after the claim “accrues.”
-The one-year deadline can be extended by delivering a notice of your claim to the doctor and facility responsible for the malpractice within the one- year period.
+The one-year deadline can be extended by delivering a notice of your claim to the doctor and facility responsible for the malpractice within the one-year period.
 Delivering the notice will extend the time for filing suit by up to 180 days after delivery of the notice, even if the 180-day period extends beyond the one-year statute of limitations.

-The date on which a claim accrues can be a simple determination: if the doctor amputates the wrong leg, which the patient will know upon waking up after the surgery, the claim accrues on the date of the surgery.
+The date on which a claim accrues can be a simple determination: if the doctor amputates the wrong leg, which the patient will know upon waking up after the surgery, the claim accrues on the surgery date.
 On the other hand, if the doctor leaves a sponge in the patient’s body during surgery, the patient may not discover the sponge until months or years later, when the sponge causes a new medical problem.
 Generally, a claim based on the failure to remove the sponge will not accrue until the patient learns—or should have discovered—that the doctor failed to remove it.
 In a case such as this, the statute of limitations doesn’t begin to run until the patient discovers the problem.

-Remember: if your claim is not filed on time, you may forfeit all compensation that you could have received—anywhere from a hundred dollars to hundreds of thousands of dollars.
-To preserve your rights, it is essential that you consult an experienced medical malpractice lawyer as soon as you suspect possible malpractice, to ensure that you can get everything to which you are legally entitled.
+Remember: if your claim is not filed on time, you may forfeit all compensation you could have received—anywhere from a hundred dollars to hundreds of thousands of dollars.
+To preserve your rights, you must consult an experienced medical malpractice lawyer as soon as you suspect possible malpractice to ensure that you can get everything to which you are legally entitled.

 Here are a few of the people and entities you can sue for medical malpractice: